-Attendance & Participation
+Attendance & Participation (All outcomes)

-NOST 101 is an "asynchronous" (that is, at no set meeting times) online course in which you work through the material as a group with the other students.
-A new topic (module) begins each Monday.
-Attendance is recorded by the course site, as is your use of the resources.
+NOST 101 is an asynchronous online course (that is, at no set meeting times day-to-day) in which you work through the material with the other students.
+A new module/topic begins each Monday.
+Attendance is recorded by the course site, as is your use of the resources and your activity in the module discussion forums.

 While there are no set meeting times, your engaged participation in the forums and in the life of the course is necessary for us all to have fun with and benefit from the course.

 Experience shows that several regular short visits each week (3-4 times) is more effective for learning and keeping up with the course work than one long visit weekly.